contentauth/c2pa-c/docs/working-stores.md

 ## Working with ingredients

 Ingredients represent source materials used to create an asset, preserving the provenance chain.
+Ingredients themselves can be turned into ingredient archives (`.c2pa`).
+Ingredient archives are a serialized Builder with only and exactly 1 ingredient: the Builder = the ingredient data.
+Therefore, once archived, it contains only an ingredient "prepared" to be added to other Builders which act as working stores.

 ### Adding ingredients to a working store